Confession Time

 Construction And Floors

 We were really apprehensive about the floors, as we had no idea what we would find under the layers of flooring.
 But fortunately, the original wide plank pine floors were in fairly good shape, though they were covered in glue and concrete.
 The glue and concrete had to be removed, and then the floors were sanded down to the original wood.
 The floors were then sealed with a neutral finish.
-The pantry/laundry area was reconfigured to allow for floor-to-ceiling cabinets and closets, a sink, countertop, and backsplash.
+The pantry and laundry area was reconfigured to allow for floor-to-ceiling cabinets and closets, a sink, countertop, and backsplash.
 The mudroom was reconfigured to allow for a new, larger, and more functional closet.
 The walls were insulated and drywalled, and the ceilings were restored to their original height.
 New windows were installed, and the original floors were refinished.

-Countertops, Painting, And Finishing Touches
+Appliances And Finishing Touches

-What We Appreciate…
+What We Appreciate Most…

 What We Don’t Miss…

-Our dining room standing in for our old kitchen, our bathtub standing in for our old dishwasher, and an induction pan and countertop mini oven standing in for our old stove, flickering lights, a broken oven, manual under-counter lights (no light switches), budget hollow bi-fold mudroom closet doors that never closed properly, budget hollow doors on the pantry/laundry/mudroom closet/kitchen bathroom, gray bare flooring, lack of shelving in the pantry, lack of counter space, lack of electrical outlets, low ceilings, stepping down off a threshold into the dining room and pantry (due to engineered flooring on top of plywood on top of the original floors)… I am sure I missed a few things but you get the point…
+Our dining room standing in for our old kitchen, our bathtub standing in for our old dishwasher, and an induction pan and countertop mini oven standing in for our old stove, flickering lights, a broken oven, manual under-counter lights (no light switches), budget hollow bi-fold mudroom closet doors that never closed properly, budget hollow doors on the pantry and laundry/mudroom closet/kitchen bathroom, gray bare flooring, lack of shelving in the pantry, lack of counter space, lack of electrical outlets, low ceilings, stepping down off a threshold into the dining room and pantry (due to engineered flooring on top of plywood on top of the original floors)… I am sure I missed a few things but you get the point…

 Thanks